stevenrskelton/build-action-file-receiver/README.md

 # http-maven-receiver

-Written in Scala 3, and supports [Scala Native](https://github.com/stevenrskelton/http-maven-receiver/tree/main#scala-native).
+Written in Scala 3, and (evolving) support for [Scala Native](https://github.com/stevenrskelton/http-maven-receiver/tree/main#scala-native).

 Simple HTTP server that accepts HTTP PUT requests which are validated against GitHub Packages.
 This allows for GitHub Actions to upload artifacts using unmetered bandwidth.